 So, even if you can’t change your routine, try changing the place you work out to get your motivation back.
 This kind of change, although small, could hugely affect it.

-When you’re wondering how to get the motivation to workout (and you can’t vary your workout routine as much), remember you can still vary everything else.
+When you’re wondering how to get the motivation to workout, remember you can still vary everything else.
 That could be your clothes, your app downloads, or videos, your reward system, or the environment.